elirancv/DistroKid-Release-Packer/docs/QUICK_START.md

 ### Files not found

 - Check that source directories exist
-- Verify file paths in release.json
+- Verify file paths in configs/release.json
-- Ensure audio files are in the source directory
+- Ensure audio files are in the source directory (default: `runtime/input/`)

 ### Validation failures